blossomou/portfolio/README.md

 # Portfolio

 ## Purpose
-A tutorial I followed because I want to learn more about React, Nextjs, Tailwind css and Typescript
+I want to learn more about React, Nextjs, Tailwind css and Typescript.
+I added a few of my own changes to it as well.

 ## Built With
 * React